Last Updated on June 2, 2021 by Julia Wilson

 At the very least, your kitten needs the F3 vaccination, listed above.
 State and government requirements may also require you to have your cat vaccinated for rabies if you live in certain countries such as the United States of America.

-There are also non-core vaccinations which may be given, depending on the circumstances (such as if the cat is a breeding cat, is it indoors only or allowed outside too) and location.
+There are also non-core vaccinations that may be given, depending on the circumstances (such as if the cat is a breeding cat, is it indoors only or allowed outside too) and location.

 The APVMA list non-core vaccinations as: